Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

   - `LaunchSW.RealLaunch` controls whether the owner who fired the warhead must own all listed superweapons.
 Otherwise they will be launched out of nowhere.
   - `LaunchSW.IgnoreInhibitors` ignores `SW.Inhibitors`/`SW.AnyInhibitor` of each superweapon, otherwise only non-inhibited superweapons are launched.
   - `LaunchSW.IgnoreDesignators` ignores `SW.Designators`/`SW.AnyDesignator` respectively.
+  - `LaunchSW.UseDeferment` delays the launch by a certain amount of frames determined by the superweapon's `SW.Deferment` if set to true, while `LaunchSW.ExtraDeferment` adds an extra value to this delay.
   - `LaunchSW.DisplayMoney` can be set to display the amount of credits given or deducted by the launched superweapon by `Money.Amount`.
 The number is displayed in green if given, red if deducted and will move upwards after appearing.
     - `LaunchSW.DisplayMoney.Houses` determines which houses can see the credits display.
     - `LaunchSW.DisplayMoney.Offset` is additional pixel offset for the center of the credits display, by default (0,0) at superweapon's target cell.